whg-training/statistics-course/Introduction_to_GWAS/practicals/PCA_practical/ld_pruning.md

 [Forward to the next page](relatedness_pruning.md)

-## LD pruning of SNPs

 As described in the population genetics lecture this morning, genetic drift and other processes lead to linkage disequilibrium (LD) between SNPs along a chromosome.
 To ensure the PCs we compute represent genome-wide structure (not local LD) we'll first carry out LD pruning of our SNP set.

+## LD pruning of SNPs

-This removes correlated pairs of SNPs so that the remaining SNPs are roughly independent.
+LD pruning removes correlated pairs of SNPs so that the remaining SNPs are roughly independent.
 (It also helps to make subsequent computations quicker.)
 Run the following command to prune the dataset:

 ```
 $ plink --vcf chr19-clean.vcf.gz --maf 0.01 --indep-pairwise 50 5 0.2 --out chr19-clean